18liedan/genomics_memo/README.md

 - [smcpp_makecsv.py](./smcpp_makecsv.py) is a custom python script used for exporting results to a csv.
 - [smcpp_plot.R](./smcpp_plot.R) is a custom R script used to plot SMC++ results.

 For most of my processes, I use a species prefix that can be changed at the top of each script, so it should be fairly easy to implement the pipelines as long as you adhere to the naming system.
-Please feel free to download and adjust the scripts for your own study systems! 🦅
+Please feel free to download and adjust the scripts for your own study systems! 🦅 Let me know if you come across any issues.